hayashibli/reading-notes102/read6.md

 # Computers
 ![image!](http://4.bp.blogspot.com/_9LDQMTuo6Y8/TEXhOu_qGFI/AAAAAAAAABk/fcElgLHnVHA/s1600/input_output.gif)
-## what makes a computer a computer?
+## What makes a computer a computer?
 Computers are everywhere and they work based on specific process input storage processing output (4 things common to all computers were used from early years until now)
 - Input : tell you computer information to do certain tasks and converts physical input to binary information.